 - Offering human-focused security options like two-factor authentication and custom user privileges.

-- Allowing your firm to customize security features to fit your firm’s workflow needs.
+- Allowing your firm to configure security features to fit your firm’s needs.

 This last point is especially important, as you want case management software that will flex to fit your firm’s processes, case load, and clients.
-Otherwise you could end up with overly rigorous security measures that slow down your operation, or skimpy protection that leaves your clients exposed to hackers.
+Otherwise, you could end up with overly rigorous security measures that slow down your operation.
+The alternative is skimpy protection that leaves your clients exposed to hackers.